Deployment

 Run the enrollment script

-From an elevated PowerShell session run: powershell -ExecutionPolicy Bypass -File .\inputguard-enroll.ps1.
-It creates (or reuses) a stable device identity, captures hostname and OS, and adds the device fields to the policy.
+From an elevated PowerShell session run: powershell -ExecutionPolicy Bypass -File .\inputguard-enroll-<profile>-windows.ps1.
+It creates or reuses a stable device identity, captures hostname and OS, and writes the device-specific managed configuration.

 3. 3